 In fact, women in the control group (no mammography), after a decade of no screening in the Age Trial, began their routine mammographic screening as done in the UK, starting at 50.
 Thus, the “no mammography” became a “mammography group.”
 In fact, there was zero difference between the two groups from age 50 on, diluting the earlier benefit.
 No surprise…the screening phase of the study is over by then, and both groups are getting screened.
 This is a problem in long-term follow-up of all screening studies, in that controls screen anyway, and women in the screening group may stop screening.
 Oh, yes, another interesting feature of the AGE Trial – there was no measurable overdiagnosis, in spite of the never-ending emphasis and exaggeration of this bias.

-In another controversial statement, Drs.
-Jatoi and Miller make the claim that, with improved systemic therapies, we can back off on screening – “with modern adjuvant systemic therapy, a less sensitive screening modality such as CBE (clinical breast exam) may now prove as effective as mammography.”
-Of course, there’s a reference, and yes, it’s Dr. Jatoi referencing himself again.
+In another controversial statement, the authors make the claim that, with improved systemic therapies, we can back off on screening – “with modern adjuvant systemic therapy, a less sensitive screening modality such as CBE (clinical breast exam) may now prove as effective as mammography.”
 It is true that when that day comes in the future when systemic therapy cures all breast cancers, we will no longer need screening.
 But it is disastrously premature to state that this day has come already, or even that we are easing into an era where we can back off on screening.
-The 40,000 women who died of breast cancer this year would not be nearly as enthusiastic about those systemic therapies as is Dr. Jatoi.
+The 40,000 women who died of breast cancer this year would not be nearly as enthusiastic about those systemic therapies as these authors seem to be.

 I don’t have time or space here to go over the Harvard study that showed, overwhelmingly, that most breast cancer deaths occur in unscreened women.
 Systemic therapies and screening are complementary, and until that 40,000 number is dramatically reduced, we cannot back off on either screening or systemic therapies.
 In fact, we need to be doing more in both categories.
 One does not preclude the other, nor do they need to operate in an inverse proportion.
 I could easily claim that if we screened all women with breast MRI, we could back away from systemic therapies.
 And though I could defend that position to a degree, it would be every bit as misleading as the inverse, claiming that systemic therapies allow us to back off on screening.